faisstzera/rock-paper-scissors/README.md

-Rock Papers Scissor game where you play against the computer.
+Update to the Rock Papers Scissor game.

-The main objective of this project is to improve my programming logic skills and JS syntax familiarity.

-For now I'll only use basic HTML and JS, but I intend to add a cool responsive interface later.
+This time I included a simple UI where you can click to choose your play.
+I also added a display div so it's possible to check the computer and the player score.